 The Stress Capital Buffer Rule does not apply to the Banks.
 The capital conservation buffer for the Banks continues to be fixed at 2.5%.
-Accordingly, each Bank's minimum capital requirements plus its capital conservation buffer for CET1 capital, Tier 1 capital and total capital ratios remain at 7.0%, 8.5% and 10.5% respectively.
+Accordingly, each Bank's minimum capital requirements plus its capital conservation buffer for CET1 capital, Tier 1 capital and total capital ratios are 7.0%, 8.5% and 10.5% respectively.

 If we fail to maintain our capital ratios above the minimum capital requirements plus the applicable buffer requirements, we will face increasingly strict automatic limitations on capital distributions and discretionary bonus payments to certain executive officers.
-Under the Basel III Capital Rules, if a banking institution's capital ratios fall within its buffer requirements, the maximum amount of capital distributions and discretionary bonus payments it can make is a function of its Eligible Retained Income.
+In such event, the maximum amount of capital distributions and discretionary bonus payments we can make is a function of its Eligible Retained Income.